BinaryLeo/BinaryLeo/README.md

 <img src="https://komarev.com/ghpvc/?username=binaryleo&color=008080" alt="Profile views " />

 Hi there!
 Welcome to my GitHub page!
-I am Leonardo Moura a Brazilain Mobile developer with over 6 yrs of experience on build complex and friendly applications for small companies as an independent developer.
+I am Leonardo Moura a Brazilian Mobile developer with over 6 yrs of experience on build complex and friendly applications for small companies as an independent developer.
 Here you'll find my latest open-source projects.
 Keep In Touch to know more!
 I am currently learning Kotlin and Jetpack Compose.
  - I won two mobile development contests in the last  6 years.
  - Published many applications on Google play.
  - I've built a wide range of successful UI-UX for many projects, including for overseas customers.